Yield: 8″ bee sting cake // Total Time: 2 hr. 50 min. // Disclaimer: This post includes affiliate links.

 Hello hello!
 I’m here with one of my absolute favorite things to bake.
 This honey almond cake is super simple to make, but gives the impression that it wasn’t (the best type of dessert!)
 Light and fluffy brioche meets a crunchy honey almond topping, with a vanilla pudding filling.
 I call this honey almond brioche cake to be a little more descriptive for those who might be unaware of bee sting cake (and because I am not German – but this recipe is very much the essence of bee sting cake!) – so if you’re wondering what it is exactly, I’ll explain right below!

 What is bee sting cake?

 Bee sting cake (Bienenstich in German) is a German dessert that features soft and fluffy yeast bread, a crunchy honey almond topping, and a sweet vanilla bavarian cream.
-I first saw bee sting cake from the amazing Red Currant Bakery and immediately knew I had to make it for myself.(seriously go check out her blog, it’s amazing and filled with so many delicious looking German treats!)
+Now I know what you’re probably thinking – why is it called bee sting cake?
+The exact reasoning behind the name is unknown but the most common theory is that the baker who first made this cake was stung by a bee that was attracted to the honey topping!
+I first saw bee sting cake from the amazing Red Currant Bakery and immediately knew I had to make my own version.
 I seriously love it so much and it might just be my favorite thing to make.
-It requires a little bit of time, but honestly it’s not that hard to make with a little bit of patience.
+It requires a little bit of time, but honestly, it’s not that hard to make with a little bit of patience.
 Plus, it’s sure to impress!